Bedrock-OSS/bedrock-wiki/docs/blocks/block-sounds.md

 ## Applying Sounds

-This `sounds` parameter in `RP/blocks.json` is used to determine general block sounds, such as the mining sound, step on sound, breaking sound, and placement sound.
+The `sounds` parameter in `RP/blocks.json` is used to determine general block sounds, such as the mining sound, step on sound, breaking sound, and placement sound.

 You can apply a set of sounds to your block using this parameter: